SophornDara/Todo-List-vue-/README.md

 !Note

-1. Setting up Vue
+app.js: The Application Logic
+This file is the brain of the To-Do application.
+It's built using the Vue 3 Composition API and handles all state management, user interactions, and data persistence.

+Core Concepts
+The application logic is centered around a few key Vue.js concepts:

+createApp: Initializes the Vue application instance.
+ref: Creates a "reactive" reference.
+Any data wrapped in ref() will automatically trigger UI updates when its value changes.
+watch: Monitors a reactive reference (ref) and executes a function whenever the data changes.
+We use this for auto-saving.
+Data Persistence: localStorage
+To ensure tasks aren't lost when the user refreshes or closes the browser, the application uses the browser's localStorage.

+Loading Data on Startup
+When the app first loads, it immediately checks for a previously saved list.

 JavaScript

-const { createApp, ref, watch } = Vue; // NEW: Added 'watch'
-This line imports three essential functions from the global Vue object (which is available because you included Vue via a <script> tag).
-createApp: The function used to create your entire Vue application.
-ref: A function that makes a variable "reactive."
-This means if the variable's value changes, Vue will automatically update the parts of your HTML that use it.
-It's the core of Vue's reactivity system.
-We use it for the list of tasks and the text in the input box.
-watch: A function that "watches" a reactive variable (ref) and runs a function every time that variable's value changes.
-We use this to automatically save our to-do list.
-JavaScript

-const app = createApp({
-    // ... all our logic goes here
-});
-This creates the main instance of your Vue application.
-All the logic will be contained inside this object.
-2. The setup() Function
-JavaScript

-setup() {
-    // ...
-}
-setup() is the entry point for the Composition API.
-It's where we define all our reactive data, functions, and logic for this component of the application.
-3. Loading and Initializing Data
-JavaScript

 // --- 1.
-LOAD a task ---
+LOAD TASKS ---
 const savedTodos = JSON.parse(localStorage.getItem('cadt-todos'));
-localStorage.getItem('cadt-todos'): This attempts to get a string of data from the browser's localStorage that was saved under the key 'cadt-todos'. localStorage is storage that persists even after you close the browser.
-JSON.parse(...): localStorage can only store text (strings).
-Our list of to-dos is an array of objects.
-JSON.parse() converts the saved text string back into a proper JavaScript array.
-If nothing was saved, getItem returns null.
-JavaScript

 const todos = ref(savedTodos || [
-    { task: 'Read a book', completed: true, edit: false }, { task: 'Create a Vue To-Do App', completed: false, edit: false }, { task: 'បោសផ្ទះ (Sweep the house)', completed: false, edit: false }
+    // ... default tasks if nothing is saved
 ]);
-This line initializes our main todos list.
-It uses a common JavaScript trick with the || (OR) operator.
-It means: Use savedTodos if it has a value (i.e., we successfully loaded data).
-OR, if savedTodos is null (because nothing was saved), use this default array of three tasks instead. ref(...): The entire list is wrapped in ref() to make it reactive.
-Now, any change to this todos array will cause the HTML to update automatically.
+It attempts to get the JSON string from localStorage with the key 'cadt-todos'.
+JSON.parse() converts the string back into a JavaScript array.
+The todos state is initialized with the savedTodos or a default array if no saved data exists.
+Auto-Saving on Change
+A watch function monitors the todos array for any changes and immediately saves the updated list back to localStorage.

 JavaScript

-const task = ref('');
-This creates another reactive variable named task.
-It's an empty string that is directly linked to the input box in your HTML via v-model="task".
-When you type in the box, task.value updates.
-4. The "Auto-Save" Watcher
-JavaScript

 // --- 2.
-WATCH FOR CHANGES and SAVE tasks ---
+WATCH FOR CHANGES & SAVE TASKS ---
 watch(todos, (newList) => {
     localStorage.setItem('cadt-todos', JSON.stringify(newList));
 }, {
     deep: true
 });
-This is the powerful auto-save feature. watch(todos, ...): It tells Vue to monitor the todos reactive variable.
-(newList) => { ... }: This function will execute automatically every time todos changes. newList will be the new, updated value of the todos array. localStorage.setItem('cadt-todos', JSON.stringify(newList)): Inside the function, we save the data.
-JSON.stringify(newList) converts our array of objects back into a text string, which is then saved to localStorage under the key 'cadt-todos'.
-{ deep: true }: This is a very important option.
-By default, watch only triggers if you replace the whole array. deep: true tells watch to look for changes inside the array, such as when you change a single item's completed status from false to true.
+JSON.stringify() converts the array into a string for storage.
+The { deep: true } option is crucial; it ensures the watcher detects changes made inside the task objects (like toggling completed or changing task text), not just additions or deletions to the array.
+State and Functions
+All application state and methods are defined within the setup() function.

+Reactive State
+todos: A reactive array holding all the to-do item objects.
+task: A reactive string linked to the new task input field via v-model.
-5. User Action Functions
+Core Functions
-These are the functions that are called when you click buttons in the HTML.
+These functions handle all user actions and manipulate the todos state.

+addToList():

+Checks if the input task is empty.
+Creates a new task object.
+Adds the new object to the beginning of the todos array using unshift().
+Clears the input field.
+deleteTask(index): Removes the item at the specified index from the todos array using splice().

+completeTask(index): Toggles the boolean completed property of the task at the specified index.

+setEdit(index): Enables "edit mode" for one item while ensuring all others are not in edit mode.
+It loops through the todos array and sets the edit property to true only for the selected item.

+finishEdit(index) & cancelEdit(index): Both functions simply set the edit property of the specified task back to false to exit "edit mode".

+Application Initialization
+Finally, the logic is connected to the DOM.

 JavaScript

-function addToList() {
-    if (task.value.trim() === '') return;
-    todos.value.unshift({ task: task.value, completed: false, edit: false });
-    task.value = '';
-}
-This function adds a new task.
-It checks if the input text (after trimming whitespace) is empty.
-If so, it does nothing. todos.value.unshift(...): It creates a new task object and adds it to the beginning of the todos array. (.value is used to access the data inside a ref). task.value = '': It clears the input box.
-JavaScript

-function deleteTask(index) {
-    todos.value.splice(index, 1);
-}
-This function deletes a task.
-It uses the index of the item to be deleted. splice(index, 1): This is a standard JavaScript array method that removes 1 item starting at the given index.
-JavaScript

-function completeTask(index) {
-    todos.value[index].completed = !todos.value[index].completed;
-}
-This toggles the completion status of a task.
-!todos.value[index].completed: The !
-(NOT) operator flips the boolean value.
-If completed was false, it becomes true, and vice-versa.
-JavaScript

-function setEdit(index) {
-    todos.value.forEach((item, i) => {
-        item.edit = (i === index);
-    });
-}
-This function enables "edit mode" for a single item.
-It loops through every item in the todos list.
-It sets the edit property to true only for the item whose index i matches the index that was clicked.
-All other items will have their edit property set to false.
-This ensures only one item can be edited at a time.
-JavaScript

-function finishEdit(index) {
-    todos.value[index].edit = false;
-}
-function cancelEdit(index) {
-    todos.value[index].edit = false;
-}
-Both of these functions simply turn off "edit mode" for the specified item, causing the view to switch back from the input box to the regular text display.
-6. Returning and Mounting
-JavaScript

 return {
     todos,
     task,
     addToList,
-    // ...all other functions
+    // ... all other functions
 };
-At the end of setup(), you must return an object containing all the variables and functions you want to use in your HTML template.
-This makes them accessible to v-for, @click, etc.
+The setup function returns an object containing all the state and functions that need to be accessible from the index.html template.

 JavaScript

 app.mount('#app');
-Finally, this command takes the Vue application we have configured (app) and activates it on the HTML element with the ID app (<div id="app">).
-This brings your application to life.
+This command mounts the Vue application instance to the HTML element with the ID app, bringing the application to life.